ElisabettaDeVitoFrancesco/DAPT0123/DAPT0123_M7/README.md

 ## Scope
 The project analyzes the water quality of rivers and lakes in European countries, with a particular comparison between Austria and Italy.
-The online database Discodata from the European Environment Agency website as a data source, https://discodata.eea.europa.eu/#.
+The online database Discodata from the European Environment Agency website was used as a data source, https://discodata.eea.europa.eu/#.

 ## Tools
 - Python, Jupyter Notebooks